 Besides jealousy, the Mini Hippo also inherited independence from their forefathers.
 This trait makes training at an early age important.
-Which brings us to our next topic…
+This brings us to our next topic…

 Training and Obedience

 A Mini Hippo Dog can be stubborn and independent at times.
-Like the Share-Pei, if they are not dealt with in a friendly yet firm manner, they can run amuck in your home.
+Like the Shar-Pei, if they are not dealt with in a friendly yet firm manner, they can run amuck in your home.
 That being said, this breed responds very well to positive reinforcement training.
-Their intelligence, calmness, and cool temperament usually makes puppy school easy.
+Their intelligence, calmness, and cool temperament usually make puppy school easy.

 Consistency is typically the key with most breeds.
 As this particular pup is in it to please and protect, training is pretty basic.
 On the other hand, this type of pooch has been successfully trained to be a guard dog, herder, and sighter.